 In assuming the responsibilities of the national organization, the Association embarked upon an intensive program to increase membership and perfect its organizational structure.
 A new constitution defined the relationship of the constituent societies to the national organization.
 In addition, scientific sessions, standing and special committees, and an official journal were developed.

-For 86 years, the NDA has been a national forum for minority dentists and a leader in advancing their rights within the dental profession, the armed services, the government, and the private sector.
+For over 100 years, the NDA has been a national forum for minority dentists and a leader in advancing their rights within the dental profession, the armed services, the government, and the private sector.
 Through scholarships and support programs, the NDA promotes dentistry as a viable profession.

 NDA goals and commitments are shared by its auxiliary organizations, namely the Auxiliary to the NDA, the National Dental Assistants Association, the National Dental Hygienists’ Association and the Student National Dental Organization.
 Together, these groups compose a membership of more than 7,000 strong, representing all 50 states and several countries abroad.

 The NDA is comprised of forty-eight state and local chapters throughout the U.S. and Caribbean.
 Representing over 6,000 Black dentists, and 30 million Black Americans, it is currently expanding its membership to include oral health care professionals in Africa, Canada, Saudi Arabia, South America, and Latin America.
 It is also the parent organization of the Student National Dental Association, National Dental Hygienists Association, National Dental Assistants Association and Auxiliary National Dental Association.